mikemartinez99/Ifetroban/README.md

 # Implementation
 Below is an example script showing how to source and call the wrapper functions, and how to implement them.
-You will need to change the `wd` variable to the path to your working directory, **ensuring that the path ends with a "/"** Additionally, the `plotName` can be changed to whatever you want.
+You will need to change the `wd` variable to the path to your working directory, **ensuring that the paths ends with a "/"** If you cloned the directory correctly and are in your working directory, you should **only need to change the `wd` varible (ensuring it is encased in quotations) and leave every other path as is**
+You can copy this code directly into your R file to run.
+You really only need to change the plot names later on!

 ```R
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#